View our Full-Service Facilities

 HOBBIES & INTERESTS

-In his spare time, Judge Wagner enjoys backpacking, skiing, chess, travel and Boy scouting with his two sons.
+In his spare time, Judge Wagner enjoys backpacking, skiing, chess, and travel.